 - Click Save to permanently save the profile property.

-The expert settings for a profile property control the privacy level of the property, its data sensitivity (PII vs non-PII), and what happens to the value of a profile property during a merge when two or more profiles are merged.
+Use the profile property expert settings to control the privacy level of the property, its data sensitivity (PII vs non-PII), and what happens to the value of a profile property during profile merging.
 You can also assign a unique identifier to a profile property that aids in the retrieving of property values using the BlueConic API.

-If you aren't sure about how to configure these settings, it's best to leave them at the default value or ask your consultant.
+If you aren't sure about how to configure these settings, it's best to leave them at the default value or ask your BlueConic customer success manager.